Phonon website

 Pages using this visualization tool

-This visualization tool is currently being used in other websites:
+This visualization tool is currently also used in:

 Features

-You can export a animated .gif with a particular mode using the gif button in the Export movie section.
+You can export an animated .gif with a particular mode using the gif button.
+WebM export is also available in browsers that support native MediaRecorder.

-If you want to share your own data with someone else you can add to the url tags with the following format:
+If you want to share your own data with someone else, you can pass URL parameters in the following format:

 http://henriquemiranda.github.io/phononwebsite/phonon.html?tag1=a&tag2=b